 Home, yes, but I was terribly sick, sleeping almost 24 hours a day for 5 months, barely mobile, losing 45 pounds.

-My mutated AML white blood cells, called blasts, rose to over 70% of my blood and marrow volumes.
+My mutated acute myeloid leukemia white blood cells, called blasts, rose to over 70% of my blood and marrow volumes.
 We battled leukemia, yellow jaundice, red skin rashes, gall bladder troubles and very serious digestive tract issues.